qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 Remove a global portal wrapping zone by its id.

 #### `/portal global connect_floor <dimensionA> <dimensionB>`
-Creates a portal that connects `dimensionA` 's floor with `dimensionB` 's top.
+Creates a global portal that connects `dimensionA` 's floor with `dimensionB` 's top.
 It only generates one one-way global portal instance.

 #### `/portal global connect_ceil <dimensionA> <dimensionB>`
-Creates a portal that connects `dimensionA` 's ceiling with `dimensionB` 's bottom.
+Creates a global portal that connects `dimensionA` 's ceiling with `dimensionB` 's bottom.
 It only generates one one-way global portal instance.

 #### `/portal global connection_remove_floor <dimension>`
 Remove the floor connection portal in that dimension.
-This command only removes one portal instance.
+This command only removes one global portal instance.

 #### `/portal global connection_remove_ceil <dimension>`
-Remove the floor connection portal in that dimension.
-This command only removes one portal instance.
+Remove the ceil connection portal in that dimension.
+This command only removes one global portal instance.

 ## Portal Targeted Commands